 Take home message

 That said, watercolours should always be handled with reasonable care and applied with appropriate techniques.
-They should be kept out of the reach or unsupervised use of children.
+They should be kept out of the reach of children.

 And watch out for your pets!